 VNC, or Virtual Network Computing, lets you connect to the GUI (Graphical User Interface) of a remote Linux/Unix server.
 Once you have installed X windows and a display manager, you can set up VNC to connect to it from a remote computer.

-Step 1: There are a few options for VNC server, TightVNC is one of them.
-To install it run this as root:
+Step 1: There are a few options for the VNC server; TightVNC is one of them.
+To install it, run this as root:

 apt-get install tightvncserver

 Step 2: Once that's installed, you will run

 And enter a password that will be used to connect (between 6 and 8 characters, will be truncated to 8).
 This is different than your Linux user password.
 You will be prompted for a 'view-only password, this is optional and depends on your use case.

 After that, the VNC server will tell you that it has created a new desktop and give you the number.